 Our primary strategy at this time is reducing the number of patients coming into the office while still maintaining our capacity to care for all who need it.
 To accomplish this all patients seeking care are initially scheduled to speak with a GP using Tele-Medicine, if during that appointment the GP determines that you need to be assessed in-person they will direct you on how this is arranged.
 All in-person appointments must first be authorized by a GP, neither staff nor patients can make this call.

-If you have been scheduled to come into our office and you then develop COVID-like symptoms, please call us immediately so that we may arrange a solution that does not put others at risk.
+If you have been scheduled to come into our office but you then develop COVID-like symptoms, please call us immediately so that we may arrange a solution that does not put others at risk.